transkatgirl/transkatgirl/README.md

 - healing from a repetitive strain injury
 - building software for self-guided learning
 - exploring LLM base models
-- exploring mesh networking based communication
+- exploring resilient communication protocols for a changing world
 - telling my life story (and beginning its next chapter)

 ## contact me